Atotaro98/autoexec-cs2/README.md

 A comprehensive and optimized Counter-Strike 2 configuration with useful scripts, documented commands, and professional settings.

+> **Note:** This is a personalized fork/copy of [ArminC AutoExec](https://github.com/armync/ArminC-AutoExec), customized to my personal preferences and playstyle.
+Some `.cfg` files have been modified according to my needs.

 ## 📖 Documentation

 Choose your language to view the installation and configuration guide: